Mental Health Policy

 The State Of Mental Health in America Report

 Each year, MHA gathers and provides up-to-date information about disparities faced by individuals with mental health problems as a tool for creating change.
 Read The State of Mental Health in America to learn more about the data on mental health prevalence and treatment throughout the United States that informs our policy work.

 Become an advocate in your state: Sign up for our Advocacy Network emails to get alerts and take action now on critical issues that matter to you.
 Learn how to inform elected officials about critical mental health and substance use issues in your community.
 Download the Act B4Stage4 Toolkit for content and tools to help you talk to federal and state legislators!

 Join a webinar to learn more about policy issues and advocacy: Our Webinars are a great source of information on areas that matter to MHA presented by MHA staff, affiliates, and other leaders and innovators in the field of mental health services and policy.

-Participate in an upcoming event: Join our virtual Policy Institute on September 1, 2020 to learn more about prevention and early intervention for mental health.
+Participate in an upcoming event: Watch a recording of our virtual Policy Institute to learn more about prevention and early intervention for mental health.